 Hardwood flooring is a popular surface covering material that has been used in a variety of interior spaces since the dawn of modern construction.
 It is durable, low maintenance, long lasting, and has a beautiful natural look that is prized by many homeowners.
-However it does have issues regarding moist environments, and while certain types can be prepared for bathroom use, it will require a higher level of maintenance than in other places.
+However, it does have issues when used in moist or humid environments, such as bathrooms.
+While certain types of hardwood flooring can be successful in bathroom use, it will require a higher level of maintenance than in other places.

 When deciding if hardwood flooring is right for your bathroom, make sure you consider these factors:

 Finish: In its unprotected state, hardwood flooring will plump, expand, warp, and stain at the touch of any liquids, because wood is naturally a very absorbent material.
 However, the application of a finishing agent, usually a polyurethane-based sealer, can create an invisible surface over the wood, making it impossible (or at least difficult) for water to penetrate.
 This finish will generally have to be applied several times in a bathroom, with special attention to the seams, since this is where moisture is most likely to infiltrate.

 It is very important that you choose a quality finish that is designed for water-heavy environments.
 There are some finishes that are marine-grade, suited even for outdoor all weather applications.
 Others will be acceptable for indoor use in damp spaces, though not fully waterproof.

 You also have to be aware that the sealer will only protect the top of the material; any water that penetrates down through the seams can cause damage to the wood from the sides and below.